openethereum/openethereum.github.io/The-Parity-Light-Protocol-(PIP).md

 `[ [id_a; cost_a], [id_b; cost_b], [id_c; cost_c] ]`

-Each sub-list contains a request ID and a buffer cost, which may not exceed the maximum buffer.
+Each sub-list contains a request ID and cost in credits, which may not exceed the maximum amount of credits.
 Sub-lists may be in arbitrary order, but there must be one for every specified request type, with no duplicates.

 Define `ID(T)` to be the ID of a request type T.
 Define `Cost(ID)` to be the cost for each request type of ID.
-The cost calculation function `buffer_cost(P)` of a request packet P can be defined as follows (in pseudocode):
+The cost calculation function `credit_cost(P)` of a request packet P can be defined as follows (in pseudocode):

 ```
 let mut cost = base_cost;